July 3rd, 2020

 Verbal mimicking happens almost innately, and it's a signal that you and the person you are speaking to are on the same wavelength.
 Empathy is an important factor here, as speaking similarly to your customer indicates that you understand them and their needs.
 Intuitively, you get along better with people when there's less of a social disparage, making it easier to get ahead and openly discuss matters - in this case, your product.

-3. Construct Reference Points
+3. Reference Points and Comparison

-1. Empathy and Empathy Mapping
+1. Empathy Mapping

 To understand who you’re selling to, you need to be one thing above anything else – empathetic.